 Lasting Effects of Rheumatic Fever

+Antibiotics used to treat strep prevent the onset of the disease.
 Before the advent of antibiotics, all a family could do was keep a patient comfortable.
-Antibiotics used to treat strep prevents the onset of the disease.

 Today, rheumatic fever is categorized as an autoimmune disorder.
 This is because the illness seems to run in families and often is accompanied by an auto-immune response.